thewca/wca-regulations/wca-regulations-2012.md

     - 9b2a) Competition formats for these events are: "Best of X" (where X is 1, 2, or 3) and "Mean of 3".
   - 9b3) Rubik's Cube: Fewest Moves, Rubik's Cube: Blindfolded, 4x4x4 Cube: Blindfolded, 5x5x5 Cube: Blindfolded, and Rubik's Cube: Multiple Blindfolded.
     - 9b3a) Competition formats for these events are: "Best of X" (where X is 1, 2, or 3).
 - 9e) New official events may be added, and existing official events removed, each calendar year.
+[NOTE: Why say “each calendar year”?
+Does this mean only once a year?
+If so, at what time of year?
+If not, then it’s superfluous information.]
   - 9e1) The decision to add or remove an event is made by the WCA Board, based on feedback from the WCA Delegates and the community at large.
 - 9f) The results of a round are measured as follows:
   - 9f1) All timed results under 10 minutes are measured and rounded down to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
   - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).
+[NOTE: NOTE: In the example, units are needed! x.4s, x+1s, etc.]
   - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
   - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
   - 9f6) For "Best of X" rounds, each competitors is allotted X attempts.
 The best result of these attempts shall count for the competitor's ranking in the round.
+[NOTE": NOTE: First use of “competitors” need not be plural.
+Also, the use of “best” here should be “fastest”.
+This should be fixed all throughout the regulations.
+The same goes for “worst”, which should be “slowest”. ]
   - 9f7) For "Best of X" rounds, a DNF or DNS is the worst possible result.
   - 9f8) For "Average of 5" rounds, competitors are allotted 5 attempts.
 Of these 5 attempts, the best and worst attempts shall be removed, and the arithmetic mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
   - 9f9) For "Average of 5" rounds, one DNF or DNS is permitted to count as the competitor's worst result of the round.
 If a competitor receives more than one DNF and/or DNS in the round, his average score for the round is DNF.
+[NOTE: In 9f9 it says “competitor receives more than one DNF…”, and in 9f11 it says “competitor scores at least one DNF”.
+I’m not fussed about which is used, but they should be the same.
+In saying that, “scores” sounds a bit funny and out of place, so “receives” is probably better (or maybe even “achieves”).]
   - 9f10) For "Mean of 3" rounds competitors are allotted 3 attempts.
 The arithmetic mean of the 3 attempts shall count for the competitor's ranking in the round.
   - 9f11) For "Mean of 3" rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
+[NOTE: See 9f9]
   - 9f12) For "Best of X" rounds, rankings are assessed based on the best result per competitor.
 The following shall be used to compare results:
     - 9f12a) For timed results, "better" is defined as the shorter time.
     - 9f12b) For Fewest Moves Solving, "better" is defined as the shorter solution length.
     - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
 If the difference is less than 0, the attempt is considered unsolved (DNF).
 If competitors achieve the same result, rankings shall be assessed based on total time, where the shorter recorded time is better.
 If competitors achieve the same result and the same time, rankings shall be assessed based on the number of puzzles the competitors failed to solve, where fewer unsolved puzzles is better.
   - 9f13) For "Mean of 3" and "Average of 5" rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the shorter recorded time.
   - 9f14) For "Mean of 3" and "Average of 5" rounds where two or more competitors achieve identical average/mean results, rankings are assessed based on the best result per competitor, where "better" is defined as the shorter time.
+[NOTE: “if two competitors achieve identical results, rankings are based on the best result”.
+I assume it should say “rankings are based on the best single solve result”]
   - 9f15) Competitors who achieve the same result in a round receive and identical ranking for the round.
+[NOTE: “and” should be “an”]
 - 9g) A Combined Round consists of two phases of attempts, where competitors advance to the second phase if they meet a designated cutoff during the first phase.
   - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided by ranking (best x competitors) or by result (all competitors with a best result under x) of the first phase.
 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.